JustifiedFlaw/WrBot/Readme.md

 | !wr -reset | Resets the defaults permanently | Broadcaster and moderators |

 # Mandatory Environment Variable
-WrBot needs a WRBOTCFG environment variable.
-You can set this variable in like any other in your OS, or in VS Code you can add an *env* section in your *configurations* section of *launch.json*
+WrBot needs environment variables.
+You can set these variable like any other in your OS, or in VS Code you can add an *env* section in your *configurations* section of *launch.json*

 ### Contents of launch.json
 ````json